James-Hyle/Project-3/README.md

 ## Compiling and Using

 ### To compile execute the following command in the project directory:
-"javac ./model/*.java" followed by "javac TMSimulator.java"
+javac tm/*.java

 ### To run the program once compiled use the following:
-File0: "java TMSimulator file0.txt 111111"
+File0: "java tm.TMSimulator file0.txt:

-File2: "java TMSimulator file2.txt"
+File2: "java tm.TMSimulator file2.txt"

-File5: "java TMSimulator file5.txt"
+File5: "java tm.TMSimulator file5.txt"

 ## Sources used